 6. You Don’t Need to Change Hotels

-The islands are small.
+The islands are small, very small.
 Even the largest island, Sao Miguel, can be driven around in only a few hours.
 So I’d recommend just picking a base station and making day trips from there.
-On a trip there, I stuck to Ponta Delgada, the largest city on Sao Miguel, and then just made three individual day trips to each part of the island, depending on the weather.
+On a trip there, I stick to Ponta Delgada, the largest city on Sao Miguel, and then just made a few individual day trips to each part of the island, depending on the weather.
 Another popular spot is Furnas since it has some resorts and hot springs.

 7. Viewpoints are everywhere

 All throughout the island, there are miradurous, which are spots with fantastic views of the islands.
-Luckily, most of the miradouros on EN1 are clearly marked and have areas where cars can pull over and take some pictures.
+Luckily, most of the miradouros on EN-1 are clearly marked and have areas where cars can pull over and take some pictures.
 Some of the more common ones can be a bit crowded, but I never had issues.
 I can’t stress how many of these damn things there are, I literally would stop every 5 minutes at least.

 8. It’s Budget Friendly